akash-saha-1/spring-boot-kafka-cab-driver-user/README.md

 # spring-boot-kafka-cab-driver-user
-This is a apring boot 3 application bulit using apache kafka 2 local server where driver publishes hios location and user consumes those messages
+This is a apring boot 3 application bulit using apache kafka 2 local server where driver publishes his location and user consumes those messages

 #Some kafka commands